-Please scroll down below the table to view our Directory.
-These organisations are the ones that accept incoming referrals via the NCAN Referral System, but there are more members using it to making outgoing referrals.
+Please scroll down below the table to view our complete Directory.
+These organisations accept incoming referrals via the NCAN Referral System, but there are more members using it to make outgoing referrals.

 The coronavirus pandemic has changed life for everyone.
 Advice charities are here for you.

-Due to the ongoing outbreak of Coronavirus some of services in this Directory may no longer be taking place, particularly the in person and group advice and support.
+Due to the ongoing outbreak of Coronavirus some services in this Directory such as the in-person and group services may no longer be taking place.
 NCAN will endeavour to update the Directory but please bear in mind that the information may not be completely accurate.